 - Stock and bond certificates

 At this point, it may also be helpful to identify which necessary documents are not in place.
-Professional financial and legal advisers can assist you with this task.
+Professional financial and legal advisors can assist you with this task.
 You'll also need to learn about the legal documents needed to plan for long-term care.

-Financial needs and goals
+Determine needs and goals

 Free e-Learning course

-Learn how to put legal and financial plans in place, and how to access resources near you.
+Learn how to put legal and financial plans in place and how to access resources near you.

 Sign Up Today